 They are found in many settings.
 In British Columbia, the South Community Birth Program includes doulas who are paid alongside doctors, midwives and nurses as part of a very successful pilot project.
 In Alberta, we see doulas in Labour & Delivery rooms, in the hospitals teaching prenatal education, in fertility clinics, in yoga studios and in a number of other practices.

 Doulas believe in teamwork.
 We work in cooperation with doctors, nurses, midwives, researchers and the partners and families of labouring women.
 We have a holistic approach to care and most often desire to build bridges.

 If at any time a doula is found to practice outside of scope, the Association asks caregivers and families to communicate directly with that doula.
-We also encourage the individuals to send a letter in writing to the Association and to the certifying agent of the doula (if she is certified).
+We also encourage the individuals to send a letter to the certifying agent of the doula (if she is certified).
 This letter should describe the events, with contact information, names, dates and any other relevant details.
-Doulas will also be encouraged to submit a letter explaining their version of events and the circumstances as they experienced them.
-If a doula is under review, their name is taken off the referral list until the situation is resolved.

 The Doula Association of Edmonton is not a certifying agency.
 It cannot suspend a doula's practice.
 DAE strongly encourages anyone who is concerned about a doula to contact her certifying body.
 If you don't know where your doula was certified, DAE can help you with this.
 Some issues end up being a misunderstanding and DAE is willing to help in the process of clarifying a situation.
 DAE understands that the dissatisfaction of one professional can affect the doula community as a whole.
 However, DAE believes that the actions of one DAE doula do not reflect on the Association as a whole.